system-zero/system-zero/data/docs/la.md

     return arg * 2
   }

-  # this is a function declaration.
-Functions do not have types, arguments are
+  # This is a function declaration.
+Functions and arguments do not have types,.
-  # typeless.

   # Note:
   # All the blocks are delimited with a pair of braces '{}' and are mandatory,
   # for this basic interface at least.
+Every block creates a new scope, which
+  # is invisible to the outer scope, and accessible only to nested blocks.

-  # You can associate a function with a symbol.
+  # You can associate a function with a symbol and use it with the same way
+  # you use a function.

   var funname = func (arg) {
     return arg * 2
   }